lihuicham/nus-orbital-project-2022/README.md

 ## 3. Extended Features of App

 ### View Details Page
 Once the user clicks the “View Details” button at the bottom right of the icon, the user will be directed to a details page.
-We include the following components in the “View details” page.
+We include the following components in the “View Details” page.

+1. **Analytics:** Since habits are tracked in terms of days in Tiles, the data size collected for the habits are suitable for analysis.
+Here, the user can see the percentage of their goal that they have achieved so far.

+2. **Circular Progress Chart:** This animated chart shows how far the user has come in achieving their goal.
+The number in the middle of the ring is the average of their logged data (data for each day/number of days) whereas the entire ring adds up to their goal amount.
+For example, if the user's sleep goal is 8 hours, the ring will be complete at 8 hours.
+If the user has slept for 6, 7, 8 hours in the past 3 days, the number in the middle will show (6+7+8/3) = 7.
+The units will be in hours for sleep.

-1. **Calendar:** Although our app tracks the daily progress of the user’s habits, we want a calendar to track the monthly or even yearly progress of the user’s habits.
-The calendar is designed for the visualization of the user’s progress and encourages the user’s to keep up with their streaks.
+3. **Calendar:** Although our app tracks the daily progress of the user’s habits, we want a calendar to track the monthly progress of the user’s habits.
+Each day, a square will only be filled in when the user achieves their goal for the day.
+The calendar is designed for the visualization of the user’s progress and encourages the users to keep up with their streaks.

-2. **Analytics:** Since habits are tracked in terms of days in Tiles, the data size collected for the habits are suitable for analysis.
-Using a water tracker as an example, the analysis will be on the number of water consumption (liters) in a day.
-We use a line chart that shows the user’s progress in tracking his/her water consumption habit for visualization of analytics.
+4. **Chart:** We use a line chart that shows the user’s progress in tracking his/her water consumption habit for visualization of analytics.
 The data for the line chart is read from the Firebase Firestore.
-Calendar and Analysis are placed together in the same “View details” page.
-By highlighting a certain period of days in the calendar, the analytics will show a line graph of values within this period of days, for the respective habits tracked.

-**Current Progress:** Completed Analytics - able to read data from database and present data as line chart.
-Basic UI done.
+**Current Progress:** Completed.

 ![View Details](./readme_assets/Analytics.jpg)